 Citizens Working to Enhance Maryland's Oyster Reefs

-Welcome to Marylanders Grow Oysters, where hundreds of waterfront property owners are growing millions of young oysters in cages suspended from private piers.
+Welcome to Marylanders Grow Oysters, where over 1,000 waterfront property owners are growing millions of young oysters in cages suspended from private piers.
 Their goal?
-To protect young oysters during their vulnerable first year of life, so they may be planted on local sanctuaries where the oysters enrich the ecosystem and our oyster population.
+To protect the young oysters during their vulnerable first year of life, so they may be planted on local sanctuaries where the oysters can enrich the ecosystem and the oyster population.

 There is no charge to participants, but the rewards – both personal and ecological – are significant.
 By fostering these young oysters, our citizen partners are also generating an abundance of fish and other aquatic life and creating live bottom, populated by oysters and other creatures, on sanctuaries closed to harvesting.